viet34tqc/notebook/nextjs.md

 ### getStaticProps

-Allows us to fetch data from external API before component renders, and we will pass that data as a prop to the component.
+Allows us to fetch data from external API before component renders and pass that data as a prop to the component on build.
 Take a note that you shouldn't fetch data from NextJS's API route.

-When a page with `getStaticProps` is pre-rendered at build time, in addition to the page HTML file, Next.js generates a JSON file holding the result of running `getStaticProps`.
+When a page with `getStaticProps` is pre-rendered at build time, in addition to the page HTML file, Next.js generates a JSON file holding the results of running `getStaticProps`.

 When you navigate to a page that's pre-rendered using `getStaticProps`, Next.js fetches this JSON file (pre-computed at build time) and uses it as the props for the page component.
 This means that client-side page transitions will not call getStaticProps as only the exported JSON is used.